![]() |

 Zelu shrank back, digging her nails into her palms.
 Her family knew how popular her book was, but still, they couldn't stop seeing her as the child who fell from the tree and needed help just to go to the bathroom.
 None of them would ever admit it, but Zelu knew that some part of them, all of them, wanted to keep her at home to prevent her from nearly killing herself yet again. (pp.133-134)

 Here, Zelu faces an unexpectedly grueling interview with a white reporter named Amanda Parker, who in turn attempts to critique Rusted Robots through an autobiographical framework.
-While Amanda seems to agree with Zelu that an author's intentions in creating their art are what define that art's meaning, as the interview continues she nevertheless twists Zelu's identity and experiences into a shape that best affirms her own personal biases surrounding Zelu's life.
-In the process, Zelu is forced to watch as the very words which she has previously viewed as an intimate expression of her will and intentions are turned against her.
+While Amanda seems to agree with Zelu that an author's intentions in creating their art are what define that art's meaning, as the interview continues she nevertheless twists Zelu's identity and experiences into a shape that best affirms her own personal biases surrounding Zelu's disability.
+In the process, Zelu is forced to watch as the very work which she has previously viewed as an intimate expression of her will and intentions is turned against her, with Amanda ultimately asserting that Zelu's novel is an expression of a deep-rooted ablism for which she should be ridiculed.

-As Zelu responds to a question Amanda has asked regarding her reasons for choosing to write a science fiction novel about robots, the exchange reads:
+As Zelu responds to a question Amanda has asked regarding her reasons for writing a science fiction novel about robots, the exchange reads:

 She gestured toward her waist.
 "I'm paraplegic.
 I've often dreamed about removing broken parts and replacing them with new ones like a robot can do.
 The connection is hard to miss."